 This course enables students to enhance their understanding of concepts in biology, chemistry, earth and space science, and physics, and of the interrelationships between science, technology, society, and the environment.
-Students are also given opportunities to further develop their scientific investigation skills, including hands-on labs using Northcote farm and other practical elements.
-Students will plan and conduct investigations and develop their understanding of scientific theories related to the connections between cells and systems in animals and plants; chemical reactions, with a particular focus on acid–base reactions; forces that affect climate and climate change; and the interaction of light and matter.
+Students are also given opportunities to develop further their scientific investigation skills, including hands-on labs using Northcote Farm and other practical elements.
+Students will plan and conduct investigations and develop their understanding of scientific theories related to the connections between cells and systems in animals and plants; chemical reactions, focusing on acid–base reactions; forces that affect climate and climate change; and the interaction of light and matter.
 While on campus, mornings and evenings are devoted to the work around the Science course; afternoons are spent in recreational camp activities on our waterfront campuses.
-Weekend excursions are included in Boarding program cost; Day Program students have the option to add on weekend excursions.
+Weekend excursions are included in the Boarding program cost; Day Program students can add on weekend excursions.
 Students earn an Ontario Secondary School course credit.

-Pre-requisites: Grade 9 Academic or Applied Science (SNC1D or SNC1P)
+Pre-requisites: Grade 9 Academic, Applied, or De-streamed Science (SNC1D, SNC1P, or SNC1W)